Redding Celebrates Launch of Shasta Bike Depot, New Electric Bike-share System

 A lot of work went into that preplanning, but what really brought it together was when Redding started winning grants.
 The city has received two from the state's cap-and-trade-funded Affordable Housing and Sustainable Communities (AHSC) program.
 That program requires collaboration between distinct and disparate agencies and groups - like housing developers and transit agencies - to create "out-of-the-box" housing and transportation solutions.
 The city of Redding received its first $15 million AHSC grant for Market Center, a housing development in downtown that has already completed buildings with affordable and market-rate units.
 Part of that grant also helped fund the bike-share system, and some will be used for protected bike lanes planned for California Street going past the Shasta Bike Depot.
 The local Caltrans District 2 also secured $2.8 million from the federal Infrastructure Investment and Jobs Act (IIJA) to augment that funding.

 Redding got a second $20 million AHSC grant for another project in the same area that includes more affordable housing within a three-block-long mixed-use project along California Street.
 According to Lynn von Koch-Liebert, Executive Director of the Strategic Growth Council, Redding is the only city that has received AHSC grants for two projects that close to each other.
-About half of that second grant is earmarked for transportation, and helped construct the Bike Depot, supply bus passes for residents of the low-income units, and build another two miles of protected bike lanes from Turtle Bay into the downtown area.
+About half of that second grant is earmarked for transportation, and it helped construct the Bike Depot, supply bus passes for residents of the low-income units, and build another two miles of protected bike lanes from Turtle Bay into the downtown area.

 Redding Bikeshare also got a separate grant from Clean Mobility Options, another cap-and-trade-funded program, to cover some staff and equipment.